adiprasetya/zNull-Project/README.md

 # zNull Project

-Cheating PUBG MOBILE LITE using Magisk Module, i hope you enjoy the module xD.
+Cheating PUBG MOBILE only using Magisk Module, i hope you enjoy the module xD.

 just simple script for cheating, only replace and Anti Banned :v (maybe), so use guest account for tests before using main id.